Tory leadership rivals await result of latest vote by MPs

 He told MPs: "He [Labour leader Sir Keir Starmer] wants [a confidence vote] and since they want one, it's his constitutional prerogative, we will comply and we will win."

+Sir Keir responded to the PM's speech, saying: "Unlike his predecessors, this prime minister has not been forced out over policy disagreements.

+"And despite the delusions he has fostered in his bunker, he has not been felled by the stampede of an eccentric herd.
+Instead, he has been forced out in disgrace."

-The result of this is expected at about 22:00.
+The result of the confidence vote is expected at about 22:00.